alphagov/govuk-design-system/src/components/panel/index.md

 Use the panel component to display important information when a transaction has been&nbsp; completed.

-In most cases, the panel component is used on [confirmation pages](/patterns/confirmation-pages/), to tell the user they have successfully completed the transaction.
+In most cases, the panel component is used on [Confirmation pages in your service](/patterns/confirmation-pages/), to tell the user they have successfully completed the transaction.

 ## When not to use this component